umq7573/legistar-monitor/README.md

 ### Setting Up the Hearing Monitor

 1. **Configure your API token**:
-   - Edit `config.json` to include your client identifier and API token for local testing
    - Add your API token as a repository secret in GitHub named `LEGISTAR_API_TOKEN`

 2. **Enable GitHub Pages**: